mrparkers/terraform-provider-keycloak/README.md

 All documentation for this provider can now be found on the Terraform Registry: https://registry.terraform.io/providers/mrparkers/keycloak/latest/docs

-The old documentation can still be found at https://mrparkers.github.io/terraform-provider-keycloak, but these docs will no longer be kept up to date.

 ## Installation

 v2.0.0 and above can be installed automatically using Terraform >=0.13 by using the `terraform` configuration block: